LOADING ...

 He had left the group and was doing solo now

-and happy to be a one-man show
+and happy to be a show again

-He invited me up that night to
+He invited me up that to sit-in

-offered me that
+offered me spot

 When Bob's month was up, I got an to headline